NSCF/SvelteSpecifyLabels/README.md

 The input CSV file must have reasonable field headings in order for the fields to be added to the label.
 The headings in the file are mapped to Darwin Core fields and some additional specimen/accession specific fields.

 There is an example CSV file in the folder, called example.csv.

-_Please note that at this point date ranges with startDate and endDate are not yet implemented.
-Hopefully they will be soon!_

 To see all the fields that are used go to src/lib/fieldMappings.js.
 This shows you the fields that are included on the labels, and their alternative names (aliases) that they can have in the input file.
 If you want to map a field in your file to one of the label fields, open the fieldMappings file on your computer in a text editor (e.g. Notepad or Notepad++) and add your field name to the list for that field.
 For example: